Osteomalacia is a metabolic bone disease where defective mineralization results in bone soften due to a large amount of unmineralized osteoid.

-Patient well being improvement is noted in first few weeks.
+Patient well being an improvement is noted in the first few weeks.
 Levels of serum alkaline phosphatase and parathyroid hormone would start decreasing within few months but would normalize in a year or so.

 Bony changes would take many months to heal.

 treatment in adults, but may take a year to fall into the reference range.